-But in the next few months, millions of Americans may be become more vulnerable than ever to hackers because of what's about to happen with Windows XP.
+Starting this week, millions of Americans may be become more vulnerable than ever to hackers because of what is happening with Windows XP.

 Support Ends in April

 Windows XP was Microsoft's most popular operating system ever, so popular that 29% of PC users are still working with it, according to Information Week magazine.

 But as of April 8, 2014, Microsoft officially stops support of its XP program, which has been replaced by both Windows Vista, Windows 7, and most recently, Windows 8.

 One bit of good news for procrastinators: in the wake of the Target security breach and other recent cyber attacks, Microsoft has announced it will continue to issue some XP security updates for another year, until July 2015.

 So it's a bit of a reprieve, if you are still on XP, but many security experts say it's not enough.